MeticulousHome/self-hosted-sentry/README.md

 ### External requirements

 #### Docker
- The Self-Hosted Sentry deploymentent is completely containarized
+ The Self-Hosted Sentry deploymentent is mostly containarized

-#### Nginx
+#### NGINX
- We run an Nginx instance in the VPS that handles SSL termination and redirects the request to `http://localhost:8081` where its listen and responded to by the sentry deployment
+ The VPS should run an NGINX instance that handles SSL termination and redirects the request to `http://localhost:8081` where its listen and responded to by the sentry deployment

 #### Certbot
- To get the SSL certificates for `sentry.meticulousespresso.com` used by Nginx
+ To get the SSL certificates for `sentry.meticulousespresso.com` used by NGINX